muratk5n/thirdwave/en/index.md

 ---

-Seymour Hersh: "In my account of the Biden Administration’s decision to destroy the Nord Stream pipelines, why did much of the secret planning and training for the operation take place in Norway?
+Seymour Hersh: "[W]hy did much of the secret planning and training for the [Nord Stream sabotage] operation take place in Norway?
 And why were highly skilled seamen and technicians from the Norwegian Navy involved?
 The simple answer is that the Norwegian Navy has a long and murky history of cooperation with American intelligence"